airtap/airtap/UPGRADING.md

 ### Integrated Sauce Connect

 Airtap now includes Sauce Connect.
+The `tunnel-id / tunnel_id` option has been removed.
 If you were using the Travis Sauce Connect addon, remove it from `.travis.yml`.
 If you had:

 ```yaml
 addons: